BenMerSci/ms_biomass_flows/README.md

 The space clearance rate parameter varies with consumers and resources intrinsic characteristics such as absolute and relative velocities, perception of the environment and cognitive abilities  [@DeLong2021PreEco].
 It is also influenced by externalities such as habitat complexity [@Hall2000OrgMat; @Manatunge2000InfStr; @Barrios-ONeill2016ConSca] and the presence of refugia [@Hoddle2003EffPre] impeding detection probability.
 The dimensionality of an interaction, whether it takes place in a two or three dimensional plane, also impacts encounter rates and detection probability [@Pawar2012DimCon; @Pawar2019IntDim].
-For instance, a predatory bird searching for preys from above or fishes grazing the benthic surface are examples of 2D planes while aerial insectivorous birds pursuing flying insects or fishes chasing preys in the water column would be in a 3D plane.
+For instance, a predatory bird searching for preys from above or fishes grazing the benthic surface are examples of 2D planes while aerial insectivorous birds pursuing flying insects or fishes chasing preys in the water column would be in a 3D plane [@Pawar2019IntDim].
 Functional response theory therefore makes a good start to develop predictive models of quantitative interactions since widely measured functional traits can be combined with consumer and prey density to predict biomass flows.

 The space clearance rate, in units of space per time, reports the amount of area search by the predator in a time interval.